Why ProRes on Windows is Still Not a Good Option for Editors

 Authorized ProRes on Windows options aren’t practical

-If you’re already using Scratch or Nuke in your pipeline, then great, go ahead and encode your ProRes.
+If you’re already using Scratch or Nuke or Nucoda in your pipeline, then great, go ahead and encode your ProRes.
 But for most editors, sending your files through these programs is not a practical solution.

 First of all, they’re expensive.

 A full license of Scratch costs $3,000.
 You can rent it by the month at $79, but that’s still not cheap.
 Nuke costs $1,215 quarterly.
 These are amazing tools, but they’re finishing tools, so they’re designed to enter the workflow after the edit is finished.

 One way to make it work is to do your entire edit in Media Composer or Premiere, export to an uncompressed or very high-fidelity intermediate codec, import that into your finishing software, and then re-compress that file into ProRes.
 Assuming you used the right intermediate codec, you could get perfectly good results with that workflow, but it’s adding a lot more time and complication.
 You’re also going to have to repeat that process every time you export a new version.